Skip to main content

 10 Steps you should take after being involved in an accident.

-According to the Police Service of Northern Ireland, between 1st January 2021 and 31st December 2021: there was a total of 4,704 injury road traffic collisions recorded, resulting in 50 fatalities, 809 people seriously injured and 6,333 slightly injured.
+According to the Police Service of Northern Ireland, there were 5,116 injury road traffic collisions recorded in 2022.
+Sadly, 55 people died as a result, 910 people were seriously injured and 6,881 were slightly injured.

 Have you been involved in an accident?